nicoespeon/gitgraph.js/packages/gitgraph-react/README.md

 > You need to have [npm][get-npm] installed.

-Install the package with npm: `npm i --save gitgraph-react`
+Install the package with npm: `npm i --save @gitgraph/react`

 Now you can use the `<GitGraph>` component: